michimussato/JukeOroni/README.md

 JukeOroni is a simple HiRes audio player that plays music at up to 24bit/192kHz stored in your Google Drive.
-The player can be controlled by the four Pimoroni Inky Impressions buttons.
+The player can be controlled by the four Pimoroni Inky Impression buttons.

 ## Requirements